-Join us for readings and new commissions from some of the UK’s finest writers.
-The Poetry Society presents a dazzling line-up of ten poets who have gained recognition through the National Poetry Competition’s 40-year history.
+Join us for at a celebratory 40th anniversary event for the National Poetry Competition – one of the most prestigious poetry competitions in the world – featuring readings and new commissions from some of the UK’s finest writers.
+The Poetry Society presents a dazzling line-up of ten poets who have gained recognition through the National Poetry Competition’s illustrious history.

 Book now to hear Liz Berry, Mary Jean Chan, Geraldine Clarkson, Ian Duhig, Fran Lock, Sinéad Morrissey, Mark Pajak, Caleb Parkin, Stephen Sexton and Jo Shapcott.